-- The topic and course title of the Directed Reading - The course objective and how it fits with the student's plan of study (ILP) - A weekly schedule including dates, topics, and weekly material that the student will read - The written work (assignments) that the student will complete with deadlines - Dates when the student and faculty supervisor will meet (typically, the minimum would be every two weeks)
+- the topic and course title of the directed reading; - the course objective and how it fits with the student's plan of study; - a weekly schedule including dates, topics, and weekly material that the student will read; - the written work (assignments) that the student will complete with deadlines; and - dates when the student and faculty supervisor will meet (typically, the minimum would be every two weeks).

 The student and faculty supervisor will review and revise the syllabus.
 After approval by the faculty member, the Program Director will review the syllabus.
-If approved, the program will forward the syllabus to the Assistant Dean for Academic and Student Services, who will register the Directed Reading and place it on the student's record.
-A student may receive credit for no more than one Directed Reading for the MA/SID degree.
+If approved, the program will forward the syllabus to the Assistant Director for Student Records and Enrollment, who will register the directed reading and place it on the student's record.
+A student may receive credit for no more than one directed reading for the MA/SID degree.